stjepano/filestore/README.md

      ...
 ```

-Only one level of hierarchy is supported.
+Only one level of hierarchy is supported ie. folders in buckets are not supported.

 ### REST operations